 CLASS is home to world-class research and cultural centers, including the Cleveland Contemporary Players, an artist-in-residence program dedicated to living composers.
 Other centers include the Poetry Center, Howard Mims African-American Cultural Center, Center for Arts and Innovation and many more.

 Learn from top faculty and mentors

-The college has about 150 full-time faculty in the arts, humanities, and the social sciences: almost all hold a PhD, MFA, or other terminal degree in their field.
+The college has over 150 faculty in the arts, humanities, and the social sciences; most all hold a PhD, MFA, or other terminal degree in their field.
 Several faculty have been Fulbright, Guggenheim, or Woodrow Wilson Fellows.
 As active researchers, CLASS faculty publish an average of 15 books and dozens of articles and book chapters each year.

-The College is home or host to a number of research and cultural centers, including:
+The College is home or host to a number of research and cultural centers, performance and lecture series, and other programs including:

 - Bioethics Center and certificate program, which maintains a collaboration with the Bio-Ethics Network of Ohio (BENO).